mucximilian/ShpAttributeManager/README.md

 * Adding a progress bar for processing
 * Adding new shapefile to the map after processing is finished

-This code is released under the terms of the [MIT license](http://opensource.org/licenses/MIT)
+This software is released under the terms of the [MIT license](http://opensource.org/licenses/MIT).